kleinomicslab/mrbin/README.md

-# mrbin - Magnetic Resonance Binning, Integration and Normalization
+# mrbin - Metabolomics Data Analysis Functions

+This package is a collection of functions for processing and analyzing metabolomics data.

-Nuclear Magnetic Resonance (NMR) is widely used for metabolomics research.
-This package uses spectral binning to convert 1D or 2D NMR data into a matrix of values suitable for further data analysis and performs basic processing steps in a reproducible way.
+The namesake function mrbin() uses spectral binning to convert 1D or 2D Nuclear Magnetic Resonance (NMR) data into a matrix of values suitable for further data analysis and performs basic processing steps in a reproducible way.
 Negative values, a common issue in NMR data, are replaced by positive values.
 All used parameters are stored in a readable text file and can be restored from that file to enable exact reproduction of the data at a later time.

-## Citation
-If you are using mrbin in a publication, please cite the following manuscript:
-Klein, M.S.
-(2021): Affine Transformation of Negative Values for NMR Metabolomics Using the mrbin R Package.
-J. Proteome Res.
-20(2):1397-1404,
-DOI: 10.1021/acs.jproteome.0c00684

-## Getting Started

-The main functions of this package are controlled via the mrbin() function.
-Most other functions in the package will not usually be ever called by the user, but serve internal purposes.
-Results returned include the final bin list and a set of used parameters.
+The atnv algorithm for replacing negative values in NMR data sets can be employed using atnv().

+NMR plotting functions are found in mrplot().

+Artificial Neural Network features can be analyzed using Feature Impact Assessment (FIA) using the function fia().

-### Installation
+## Installation

 To install  mrbin, please install the latest version of R first.
 Then install the package as follows: